How do you forgive infidelity when it’s SO painful to even think of doing so?

 There’s no doubt that it’s painful; but is holding onto unforgiveness make the pain lessen?

 “The difference between holding on to a hurt or releasing it with forgiveness is like the difference between laying your head down at night on a pillow filled with thorns or a pillow filled with rose petals.”
 (Loren Fincher)

 Okay, so you don’t want to sleep on a “pillow filled with thorns” night after night.
 And you also don’t want to hold onto a hurt that will continually deliver pain every time you think about it.
 But how do you throw that thorn-filled “pillow” of bitterness away when it has adhered itself onto you?

 How Do You Forgive Infidelity?

 And more importantly, how do you forgive your spouse when he or she has stabbed you in the heart emotionally?
 How do you release the enormous pain and confusion you feel because of what your spouse has done to you?
 And why do you have to?
-Why is it YOU that has so much hard stuff to do when you aren’t the one who betrayed your marriage partner?
+Why is it YOU that has to do so much hard stuff when you aren’t the one who betrayed your marriage partner?
 And where does marriage restoration come into all of this IF there is anything left to restore?

 Those are a few of the many questions that will be addressed in the articles we link to below.

 “There’s a big difference between forgiving someone and restoring a relationship.
 Everyone should forgive for their own benefit regardless of the actions of the other person.

 “But forgiveness is not synonymous with restoration.
 Restoring the relationship will take the effort of both parties.
 For that reason it is therefore not always possible.
 Sometimes one party is unwilling to do the work of restoration.